alan-turing-institute/latin_annotation/vagueness/README.md

 # Vagueness score

-## What can you find in this folder
+## Contents of this folder

 ### Folders
-The annotations - kept here so the code can be run easily -- ask Barbara and Daria about their input
+- `annotations_meta`: TSV file with the annotation of each lemma.
+The header contains the derivation pattern.
+The first column shows the era of each annotation context (BC/CE).
+- `counts`: ancillary folder created with `vagueness.py` that has the number of annotations type (0, 1, 2, 3, 4) by word.
+- `charts`: plots in PNG format

 ### Code

-- `competition.py` is the code that generated most of the results
+- `vagueness.py` is the code that generated most of the results

-- Everything else: charts
+- `vagueness_chron.py` gets the metadata referred to the periods
+- `central_tendencies.py` calculates average, mean, etc.
+- `charts.ipnyb` notebook that generates the plots

 ### Results

-- `.tsv` the results of the score
+- `.tsv` the results with the scores (inputs to generate the plots)